-1961 has brought many changes to the world.
-Yuri Gagarin, the Soviet cosmonaut became the first man in space.
-In the United States, John Kennedy took office as the 35th president and that same year committed the nation to “landing on the moon by the end of the decade” with NASA’s Project Apollo.
-The UK lawyer Peter Benenson launched the “Appeal for Amnesty” which gave birth to Amnesty International and a global movement for human rights.
-In Germany, construction of the Berlin Wall – a symbol of a divided nation, began.
+The year 1961 was one such.
+It has brought many changes to the world.
+Yuri Gagarin, a Soviet cosmonaut, became the first man in space.
+John Kennedy took office as the 35th president and committed us to “landing on the moon by the end of the decade”.
+The actions of a UK lawyer, Peter Benenson, gave birth to Amnesty International and a global movement for human rights.
+In Germany, construction of the Berlin Wall – a symbol of a world divided – began.

 Alan Shepard made the first US space flight.
-Niagara Falls started to produce hydroelectric power, and IBM introduced its first Selectric typewriter Golfball.
-(TWA) Trans World Airlines became the first airline to offer its passengers in-flight movie screenings.
+Niagara Falls started to produce hydroelectric power, and IBM introduced its first electric typewriter Golfball.

 Let’s start from the beginning though.
 Bavarian Motor Works or Bayerische Motoren Werke was born on March 7, 1916.
-A little over a century ago.
-The history of the eminent automaker began with manufacturing superior aircraft engines.
-After the WWI, following the Treaty of Versailles, which limited German aircraft manufacturing, BMW expanded its production to motorcycles.
-And in 1923, the world saw the revolutionary twin-cylinder R32 motorbike.
+The company started off manufacturing aircraft engines.
+After World War I, the Treaty of Versailles limited German aircraft manufacturing.
+BMW had to adapts, so they expanded production to motorcycles.
+Thus in 1923, the world saw the revolutionary twin-cylinder R32 motorbike.
 In fact, the new motorcycle was so efficient that the 1923 motorbike concept is still used in modern day BMW motorcycles!

-But it wasn’t until 1928, when the company acquired the Automobilwerk Eisenach, that the miniature BMW Dixi hit the trail.
-While the car’s design was borrowed from the Austin Motor Company, Dixi was the company’s first automobile that paved BMW’s way into motorsports history.
+Yet it wasn’t until 1928, when the company acquired the Automobilwerk Eisenach, that the miniature BMW Dixi – the company’s first automobile – hit the trail.
+A new era for the manufacturer began!

-Officially, BMW’s romance with racing commenced on June 14, 1936, when Ernst Henne drove a BMW 328 to win in its first-ever race at the Eifelrennen at the Nürburgring in Germany.
-Then followed victories in RAC Tourist Trophy, La Turbie hill climb, Mille Miglia to name just a few.
+Officially, BMW’s romance with racing commenced on June 14, 1936.
+Then Ernst Henne drove a BMW 328 to win in the Eifelrennen race at the Nürburgring in Germany.
+Then plenty of other victories followed.
+And then, World War II hit!

-When the World War II broke out, BMW ceased making vehicles for the civilian market to free up assembly lines for military production.
 Following the war, the Allies took control of the BMW plants and dismantled them.
-The company began to produce pots, pans, and other kitchen utensils only to stay afloat until it could reinstate assembly of cars and motorcycles in the early 1950s.
+The company had to produce pots, pans, and other kitchen utensils only to stay afloat until it could reinstate assembly of cars and motorcycles in the early 1950s.

 BMW 700 – the car that turned BMW’s fortune around

 The 1959 BMW 700 came to rescue.
-The 700 was like a breath of fresh air.
 It looked nothing like its predecessors – minimal in its design and easy on the pocketbook.
-Rear mounted, air-cooled boxer twin originally had 30 horsepower.
-It was the most robust engine the BMW could supply at that time.
-Designed by the masterful Giovanni Michelotti, the new model featured a feather-lite monocoque body.
-The car’s lightweight technology provided the qualities required for good acceleration, with the top speed of 78 mph, and hill-climbing performance.
+The rear mounted, air-cooled boxer twin originally had 30 horsepower.
+It was the most robust engine BMW could supply at that time.
+The car’s new lightweight technology provided the qualities required for good acceleration, with top speed of 78 mph and good hill-climbing performance.

-Debuting at the 1959 Frankfurt Auto Show, the car was very well received by the German public.
-In the new model, the drivers saw a low-cost alternative to the ubiquitous VW Beetle.
+Debuting at the 1959 Frankfurt Auto Show, the car quickly gained popularity with the German public.
+People saw a low-cost alternative to the ubiquitous VW Beetle.
 The company sold more than 35,000 BMW 700 units in 1960, which accounted for 58 percent of total revenue.
-Finally, the luck was on BMW’s side.
+Finally, luck was on BMW’s side.

 The car’s featherlight, aerodynamic body was its gateway to the racetrack.
-In 1960, the fast Coupe brought home both gold medals and titles.
-The company arranged for glorious Hans Stuck to drive its humble 700 to win the German Hillclimb championship and six other races.
-Needless to say, the car’s popularity skyrocketed, so did the demand for a more powerful engine.
+In 1960, the fast coupe brought home both gold medals and titles.
+Needless to say, as the car’s popularity skyrocketed, so did the demand for a more powerful engine.

-BMW 700 RS – the ultimate racing machine
+BMW 700 RS – building the ultimate racing machine

-The 700’s heartening success on the racetrack inspired the BMW engineers to build a car specifically for racing.
+The 700’s racetrack success inspired BMW engineers to build a car specifically for racing.
 The idea of the BMW 700 RS came from Heinz Eppelein, an engine development specialist.
 Determined to make the idea a success, some of the best engineering masterminds chimed in – Ludwig Apfelbeck, Willi Martini, and Alexander Von Faulkenhausen.

-Baron Faulkenhausen, an ex-bike engineer with the first-hand experience in racing, was the backbone of BMW motorsports efforts and led the company’s racing department until his retirement in 1975.
-At the time the RS idea was born, the racing department had a scant budget.
-Nevertheless, it still managed to hand-build two 700 RS roadsters in just four months.
+Baron Faulkenhausen, an ex-bike engineer with first-hand experience in racing, was the backbone of BMW motorsports efforts and led the company’s racing department until his retirement in 1975.
+Though on small budget, the team still managed to hand-build two 700 RS roadsters in just four months.

-The new racing car borrowed its axle from the existing 700 Coupe together with the rear window, which, in the RS, was used as a front windshield.
+The new racing car borrowed its axle from the existing 700 Coupe together with the rear window, which here was used as a front windshield.
 Headlights and rear lights came from Bogward Isabella, and the Amadori magnesium cast wheels were from Italy.

 Rainer Furchtenicht and Gottlieb Koch welded together a steel tube chassis frame, which later was dressed in a beautiful aluminum body shell by Willi Huber.
 Ludwig Apfelbeck did his magic converting a motorcycle-based two cylinder of only 697 cc into a tire-burning Kettenhund.

-In the early 70s, the chassis #2 was bought back by the BMW, restored to its original condition, and is available for viewing at the BMW Museum in Munich today.
-Martini decided not to hold on to chassis #1 either and sold it to a private collector from Minden, Wolfgang Franz.
+In the early 70s, the chassis #2 was bought back by BMW, restored to its original condition, and is available for viewing at the BMW Museum in Munich today.
+Martini sold chassis #1 as well.
+It was bought by a private collector from Minden, Wolfgang Franz.

 Across the ocean, in Atlanta, Georgia, Elliot Butler made it his lifetime dream to one day own the BMW 700 RS.
-After having located his long-desired car, he spent long one year and a half negotiating back and forth with Franz.
-And finally, in 2000, the car sailed for Georgia, where Elliot refurbished it and started the engine for the first time after long 14 years of stillness.
+After having located his long-desired car, he spent a year and a half negotiating back and forth with Franz.
+Finally, in 2000, the car sailed for Georgia, where Elliot refurbished it and started the engine for the first time after long 14 years of stillness.

-The chassis # 1 changed hands once more, and now rests in a remote shop in Southern California.
+Chassis # 1 changed hands once more, and now rests in a remote shop in Southern California.
 Its current owner prefers to stay anonymous and refers to himself as The Collector.
-The RS ownership came with one condition – the car must remain in the hand of enthusiast, it can never be sold back to BMW.
+The RS ownership came with one condition – the car must remain in the hand of an enthusiast, it can never be sold back to BMW.

 Today, Corsia Logistics gets to be a part of this car’s history.
-We felt humbled when the RS 700 current owner approached us to arrange shipping of his historical treasure to Le May – America’s Car Museum for the Heroes of Bavaria: 75 Years of BMW Motorsport.
-Transporting the petite 700 RS – meant transporting a unique piece of the BMWs history, the marque, whose mere utterance evokes thoughts of class, exclusivity, and impeccable design that will last for years to come.
+We felt humbled when the current RS 700 owner approached us to arrange shipping of his historical treasure to Le May – America’s Car Museum for the Heroes of Bavaria: 75 Years of BMW Motorsport.
+Transporting the petite 700 RS meant transporting a unique piece of BMW’s history.